junland/sled/README.md

 * Tries to adhere to the 12 factor application paradigm.

-* Secure from the start.
-HTTPS on default.
+* TLS Enabled.
 (Make sure to generate your key and cert.)

 ## Get started